peete-q/lua-stub/README.md

 ##feature

-* think in lua
+* strong safety, detialed error info
-* namimg the same as lua
+* auto type conversion
 * not invade into lua source code
 * no dependency
 * no need to compile